ianyepan/ianyepan.github.io/_posts/2022-12-16-cpp-uniform-initialization.md

 "most vexing parse" in C++, which is how the compiler resolves syntactic ambiguity in certain cases.
-The definition of "most vexing parse" goes like this: *When C++ can't distinguish between "object creation" and "function" declaration", the compiler defaults to interpret the statement as a "function declaration".* In other words, if a line can be interpreted as a function declaration, the compiler will interpret it as a function declaration.
+The definition of "most vexing parse" goes like this: *When C++ can't distinguish between "object creation" and "function declaration", the compiler defaults to interpret the statement as a "function declaration".* In other words, if a line can be interpreted as a function declaration, the compiler will interpret it as a function declaration.
 Consider this commonly